Understanding consent for organ donation

 Organ donation can only go ahead with your consent and/or the support of your family.

 If you die in circumstances in which organ donation is possible, NHS specialist nurses will try to establish:

 1. Your decision

-The NHS Organ Donor Register is available 24 hours a day, 7 days a week.
-A specialist nurse will check the register to see if you have recorded a decision.
+The NHS Organ Donor Register is available 24 hours a day, seven days a week.
+A specialist nurse will check the Register to see if you have recorded a decision.
 They will then talk to your family.

 If you have not recorded an organ donation decision, the starting position for adults in England and Wales is that donation should go ahead.

 There are different organ donation systems in place across different countries within the United Kingdom.
 Get information about the law where you are

 Your family will always be asked to support your decision before organ donation goes ahead, and clinicians will never proceed if your family objects.

 Organ donation will always be discussed with your family if donation is possible.
 A specialist nurse will work with your family to explore your last known decision and help your family to support this.

 The best way to make sure your decision is supported is to register it on the NHS Organ Donor Register and talk to your loved ones.